kumi62/draft-rank-ordered-logit/README.md

 - **Create player-level covariates**: In the corresponding paper, we incorporate the three covariates containing player-level information into the model: 1) whether or not the player is an overager, 2) a weighted proportion of games played by the player at the professional men's level, and 3) the player's height, z-scored by position and draft year.
 In our Data Preparation phase we store these covariates for each player in each ranking set to be used when fitting our model.

 - **Structuring data for modelling**: We use Stan in order to fit a Bayesian model to predict the outcome of the NHL draft.
-Thus, we store all relevant materials for fitting our model in a list in R (the required format for modelling with `rstan`) so that the data is prepared to and ready to be utilized in the Modelling step without any additional preprocessing.
+Thus, we store all relevant materials for fitting our model in a list in R (the required format for modelling with `rstan`) so that the data is prepared and ready to be utilized in the Modelling step without any additional preprocessing.

 The `code/scripts/data_preparation.R` script contains a step-by-step walkthrough of our Data Preparation phase.
 Resulting data can be found in the `data/model_input` subdirectory.